|

 Insurance Services and Coverage Litigation Practice

-The Insurance Services and Coverage Litigation group consists of attorneys dedicated to a specialized insurance practice, providing analysis and representation for all manner of insurance policies and claims.
+The Insurance Services and Coverage Litigation Group consists of attorneys dedicated to a specialized insurance practice, providing analysis and representation to a diverse client base for all manner of insurance policies and claims.

 Our long-established relationships with major international insurers bring a depth of experience to the services we provide beyond coverage analysis.
 We draft policy language and forms for major carriers and provide counsel concerning claim handling procedures.
 The Group regularly counsels excess and umbrella insurers on coverage and claims strategies.
 We also serve as monitoring counsel, including the review of the reasonableness of the defense costs incurred by independent counsel.
 Our experience includes evaluating coverage for claims made under policies insuring: